isagoya/astro-hananiawan-m2/src/pages/md/chapt01.md

 Atsuko making the tea told us that she has visited there many times.

-“We would never talk about Ikusayū (war years) face to face without an opportunity like today...Obā (mom), you are the key person of today, so you have to answer Toshio's interview properly.”
+“We would never talk about Ikusayū (war years) face to face without an opportunity like today...
+Obā (mom), you are the key person of today, so you have to answer Toshio's interview properly.”

 “Ah, can I recall the past?
 I’m getting too old...”